ggomaeng/better-developer-quotes/README.md

 This is a compilation of answers I received from them.
 Some of these quotes are not limited to answers from that specific question.

-Send me an email [@sungwoopark95@gmail.com](mailto:sungwoopark95@gmail.com) if you want to share your word of wisdom with growing developers around the world! :-)
+Send me an email [@sungwoopark95@gmail.com](mailto:sungwoopark95@gmail.com) if you want to share your answer to these questions:
+1. "How does one become a better developer"?
+2. "Is there anything you wish you'd learned or known earlier as a developer?"

+Thanks! :-)

 #Interviewees / Current Position